Get to know South Australia’s most commonly-sighted wombat species – which can run almost as fast as Usain Bolt.

 World Wombat Day

-The 22nd of October is World Wombat Day, a chance to celebrate the birth of these surly Aussie legends.
+The 22nd of October is World Wombat Day, a chance to celebrate the birth of these Aussie legends.